 These sunglasses have a very lightweight design and they weigh around just 19.2g.
 This makes these glasses best suited for activities such as cycling.
 They are effective against UV and offer good anti-glaze protection.
 There is an additional inner frame that can be glazed with your prescription lenses and clipped to the inside of the glasses.
 The lenses are made of high-quality polycarbonate.
 These lenses are also polarised and they provide good protection against UV400.

-X-TIGER glasses come with three interchangeable lenses in the hard shell box, which makes it easy to carry.
+X-TIGER glasses come with three interchangeable lenses in the hard shell box, which makes them easy to carry.
 The flexible resin lenses are high quality, protective, and do a good job of protecting your eyes from dust, dirt, debris, and pesky insects.
 You have a range of 9 colours of lenses to choose from.
 You can easily swap lenses to meet your needs.

 The frame is TR90 and it is super flexible.
 Not only this frame is stylish but it is also avant-garde sports.
 You also get an extra pair of black frame feet and these frame feet can be changed easily.
 You just press the frame foot in the direction of the lens.
 There is a soft rubber nose pad, which feels comfortable while wearing your glasses.

-Pros: Very affordable price, lightweight, smartly designed
+What I like: Very affordable price, lightweight, smartly designed

-Cons: Little information on how to change the lenses.
+What I don’t: A little information on how to change the lenses.

 6. Uvex SGL 204